Skylar Ackerman: Career

 Coming off a successful season, Team Ackerman struggled early into the 2023–24 season, failing to qualify in their first three events.
 Things turned around for the team in November, however, as they went undefeated to claim the Moose Jaw SaskTour Spiel and also won the Nutana SaskTour Women's Spiel later that month.
 In January, they won the SaskTour Players Championship to take their third tour win of the season.
 Having again qualified for the 2024 Saskatchewan Scotties Tournament of Hearts through CTRS points, Team Ackerman qualified as the top seeds from their pool with a 4–1 record, securing a place in the 1 vs. 2 game.
 There, they came from behind to defeat Nancy Martin 7–6 and qualify for the championship final.
 Once again facing Martin, Ackerman ensured victory for her rink with a takeout in an extra end to win the game 10–9, becoming the youngest skip to capture the Saskatchewan provincial women's title.
 With the win, the team earned the right to represent Saskatchewan at the 2024 Scotties Tournament of Hearts in Calgary, Alberta.
 Immediately, the team proved themselves to be contenders, upsetting the veteran rinks of Kaitlyn Lawes and Krista McCarville to begin the tournament with three straight wins.
 They then lost four of their next five games, however, finishing the event with a 4–4 record.
 This created a five-way tie for third with Manitoba, Northern Ontario, British Columbia and Quebec.
 With tiebreaker games abolished and the first tiebreaker (which was head-to-head between all tied teams) tied as well at 2–2, cumulative last stone draw distance between all the teams was used to decide who would make the playoffs.
 The Ackerman rink finished with a total of 575.5 but would miss the playoffs as the Lawes rink finished first with a 231.6.
 A month following the Scotties, Ackerman announced she was taking a break from competitive curling to pursue further education in the healthcare field.

+After a two-year break, Ackerman returned to competitive play for the 2026–27 season skipping a new team of Robyn Silvernagle, Rachel Big Eagle and Mary Little.